Harry Milne: Heart of Midlothian

 After two and a half years with Thistle, Milne joined Scottish Premiership club Heart of Midlothian in February 2025 for an undisclosed fee on an 18 month deal.

 Milne became first-choice left back for the 2025-26 season after James Penrice departed the club, but began playing as a makeshift right midfielder in a 0-2 away win against Rangers and a 3-0 home win against Falkirk in September 2025, receiving praise for both performances.
+He then signed a contract extension with Hearts in October 2025, adding an extra year to his deal until summer 2027.

-Milne signed a contract extension with Hearts in October 2025, adding an extra year to his deal, extending until summer 2027.
+After an impressive season with the club, Milne was named in the 2025-26 PFA Scotland Team of the Year.